MileHacker Logo

 Historical Significance

-Casablanca's history tells a story of resilience, transformation, and growth, from a small Berber settlement to a sprawling metropolis.
+Casablanca's history narrates a tale of resilience, transformation, and growth, from a small Berber settlement to a sprawling metropolis.
 Its roots go back to Anfa, founded by the Berber Zenata tribe in the 7th century.
 Anfa became an independent kingdom in the 13th century, an important port for trade, and a pirate haven.
 The Portuguese destroyed it in 1468, then rebuilt it in 1515, calling it "Casa Branca," which became "Casablanca."

 After a 1755 earthquake, Sultan Mohammed ben Abdallah rebuilt the city in the late 18th century, renaming it Dar el Beida (Arabic for "White House") or "Douar Anfa."
 It grew as a minor port until the 19th century, when European demand for Moroccan goods spurred rapid expansion.
 French interest, following the 1907 bombing by the French Navy, set the stage for the French Protectorate in 1912.
 Under French rule, Casablanca dramatically transformed.
 The French envisioned it as a modern port and industrial city, distinct from traditional imperial cities.
 They laid out wide boulevards, municipal parks, and a new port, meticulously planned by architect Henri Prost.
-The city showcased Art Deco and Neo-Moorish architecture, blending European styles with Moroccan elements.
+The city showcased Deco and Neo-Moorish architecture, blending European styles with Moroccan elements.
 This period saw many European immigrants and Moroccan workers, fueling rapid demographic and economic growth.
-Casablanca became, and remains, the economic heart of Morocco.
+Casablanca became, and remains, the financial heart of Morocco.
 During World War II, Casablanca gained international renown as a strategic North African port.
 It hosted the Casablanca Conference in 1943, where Winston Churchill and Franklin D. Roosevelt discussed Allied strategy.
 This function further secured the city's place in global history.
 After Morocco's independence in 1956, Casablanca continued its expansion, facing rapid urbanization challenges and embracing development opportunities.
-Today, its historical strata appear everywhere, from the Old Medina's remnants to grand The french language colonial buildings plus remarkable post-independence structures like the Hassan II Mosque.
+Today, its historical strata appear everywhere, from the Old Medina's remnants to grand The speaking french colonial-style architecture plus remarkable post-independence structures like the Hassan II Mosque.
 The city's history is not just a backdrop; it is an active force, shaping its nature and informing its ongoing evolution as a major African city.

 Casablanca Snapshot